-The TAP 2021 goals and values align with those of the Scottsdale General Plan 2035 [Link to plan], which aims for a city with Exceptional Experience, Outstanding Livability, Community Prosperity and Distinctive Character.
+The TAP 2022 goals and values align with those of the Scottsdale General Plan 2035, which aims for a city with Exceptional Experience, Outstanding Livability, Community Prosperity and Distinctive Character.

-TAP 2021 GUIDING POLICY
+TAP 2022 GUIDING POLICY

 In each section are goals specific to the transportation system elements.
-Additionally, the following policy guides the TAP 2021 and the Transportation & Streets Department overall:
+Additionally, the following policy guides the TAP 2022 and the Transportation & Streets Department overall: